MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-policies-policy-view.md

 | [![Yammer icon](images/o365-yammer-30x30.png)](https://products.office.com/yammer/yammer-overview) <br> [Yammer]((https://products.office.com/yammer/yammer-overview)) | ? | ? | ? | ? | ? | ? | ? |

 ## Multi-identity mobile application management (MAM)
-Many users access both corporate and personal email accounts in the Outlook app for iOS and Android.
-When a user is accessing data in their corporate account, the IT pro needs to be confident that MAM policy management will be applied and help protect this corporate data.
-However, when a user is accessing a personal email account that data should be outside of IT’s control.
-Intune achieves this by targeting the management policy to only the corporate account in the application.
-The multi-identity feature helps solve the data protection problem that organizations are facing with devices and apps that support both personal and work accounts while maintaining the end user’s experience and the privacy of his/her personal data.
+The multi-identity MAM feature helps solve the data protection problem that organizations are facing with devices and apps that support both personal and work accounts while maintaining the end user’s experience and the privacy of his/her personal data.
 When a user installs and signs into an app that supports multi-identity on an Intune-managed device, Intune will check if the new account matches the enrolled, managed account on the device.
 If the account is managed, and there is also a MAM policy for the app and the user, then the MAM policy settings protect data in that account.
 When the user adds personal accounts to the app as well, those accounts will exist outside of Intune management and protection.
 This enables personal use of the application without compromising corporate protection.
+Learn more about [multi-identity MAM](https://docs.microsoft.com/intune/app-protection-policy).

 |**Client**|**Android**|**Browser**|**iOS**|**Mac OS X**|**Windows Desktop**|**Windows 10 Mobile**|**Windows 10 Modern Apps**|
 |:-----|:-----:|:------:|:------:|:-----:|:-----:|:-----:|:-----:|